deadcoast/gate/docs/design_review.md

 AI models love this — short, expressive, deterministic.

-### Your ceremony (“Torchbearer”) anchors context
+### the ceremony (“Torchbearer”) anchors context

 AI retains symbolic roles.
 Giving a model a title does affect how it behaves, even without training.
 This *is* the right way to steer frontier models.

 ### The only risk: rule drift

-If your pattern evolves sloppily, AI will still parse it, but it will lose *consistency recognition.*
+If the pattern evolves sloppily, AI will still parse it, but it will lose *consistency recognition.*

 You need formal, razor-clean grammar boundaries.